24/7 Whatsapp/Viber 977 9841071401

 If helicopters are limited in availability they may only be available to shuttle guests to Phaplu which is an airstrip in the valley below Lukla.
 We can arrange the jeep from Phaplu to Kathmandu.
 Be prepared for a 10 to 14 hours journey on rough roads.
 If you have extra time in Nepal you might be better waiting an extra day at Lukla for the weather to clear.

 The Airlines and Helicopter companies often reroute planes and change confirmation details depending on conditions.
-Updates from our team reflect current conditions and plans frequently change.
+Updates from our team reflect current conditions and plan frequently change.

 As flights to Lukla can at times be delayed for several days during periods of bad weather we suggest you add a couple of extra days at the end of your trek in case of any delays.
 Extra days should always be scheduled at the end of the trip and not the start.
 Here are the suggested numbers of extra days based on the trekking season.
 The suggested number of days is just a guideline and should be generally sufficient.